mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

     This function can only be called from the `routeQuery` entry point.

+- `string lua_get_canonical()`

+  - Returns the canonical version of a query by replacing all user-defined constant values with question marks.

+    This function can only be called from the `routeQuery` entry point.

 - `number id_gen()`

   - This function generates unique integers that can be used to distinct